Commuting symplectomorphisms and Dehn twists in divisors

 \end{lemma}

 In other words, $STr(g\hf)\in \Lambda$ contains only summands with non-negative powers of $q$, and the $q^0$-coefficient is the topological Lefschetz number of $g|_{X^\phi}$.
-Using the elliptic relation we show later (Corollary~\ref{cor:str_high_order_vanish}) that the higher order terms $a_iq^{\omega_i}$ actually vanish.
-This is a separate argument and we first prove the lemma as stated.
+Using the elliptic relation we will later show that the higher order terms $a_iq^{\omega_i}$ actually vanish; this is however a separate argument and we first prove the lemma as stated.